 Jumper JP1 configures the module's encoder phase inputs for 'single ended' (A and B) or 'differential' (A+, A-, B+, and B-) signals.
-If a single ended encoder is to be used, install the 3 hole shorting block (supplied with the module) across all 3 pins of jumper JP1.
+For single ended outputs, install the 3 hole shorting block (supplied with the module) across all 3 pins of jumper JP1.
 Connect the A and B signals from the encoder to the A+ and B+ inputs of the module.
 If an encoder with differential phase outputs is to be connected to the module, jumper JP1 should be left open (no shorting block installed).